pradeeshb93/s3_metrics_fetch/README.md

 # s3_metrics_fetch
-This script will print the info like bucket size, versioning, strogae class etc for the given bucket name.
+This script will print the metrics like bucket size, versioning, storage class etc once you enter the bucket name.